oliveryh/battlestation/README.md

 BattleStation is a salt configuration for my Ubuntu workstation.

+## Installation

+One option for installation, is to install `salt` using a python package manager and then activating that virtual environment before running the commands below.

 ## Running a State

 1. Navigate to the location of the checkout out git repo